 While City staff cannot provide advice or enforcement action regarding HOA review as these are private property matters, homeowners are encouraged to work with their HOA Board and consult the Solar Rights Act.

-The Energy Policy Initiative Center (EPIC) is a nonprofit research center which put together a useful paper written in plain English on the Solar Rights Act covering issues such as what restrictions an HOA can put in place.
-A link can be found here.
+The Energy Policy Initiative Center (EPIC) is a nonprofit research center which put together a useful paper, located here, written in plain English on the Solar Rights Act covering issues such as what restrictions an HOA can put in place.

 Ground-mounted Solar Energy Systems Guide - Rear Yards Versus Rear Setbacks